box/box-python-sdk/README.md

 - New users of the Box Python SDK.
 - Developers already working with the generated Box Python SDK previously available under the [Box Python SDK Gen repository](https://github.com/box/box-python-sdk-gen).

+## Deprecation of `boxsdk` package

+The `boxsdk` package will be marked as deprecated, will receive only bug fixes and security patches, and reach end of support in 2027.
+All new features and support for new Box APIs will be provided exclusively in the `box_sdk_gen` package.

 ## Which Version Should I Use?

 | Scenario                                                                                                                     | Recommended Version                                                      | Example `pip install`       |